mossmatters/KewHybSeqWorkshop/Alignment.md

 MAFFT (http://mafft.cbrc.jp/alignment/software/) has become one of the most widely used methods for multiple sequence alignments, known for both speed and accuracy.
 Several recent additions have also made it desirable for adding sequences to existing alignments and for aligning very large (e.g. 100,000 sequences x 5,000 sites, or 20 sequences x 1,000,000 sites) datasets.

-Some basic options for running MAFFT can be seen by executing: `mafft -h`:
+Some basic options for running MAFFT can be seen by executing: `mafft --help`:

 ```
 (hybpiper) username@127.0.0.1$ mafft -h

-/usr/local/bin/mafft: Cannot open -h.

 ------------------------------------------------------------------------------
   MAFFT v7.221 (2014/04/16)